-A systematic review and meta-analysis of studies of ignition interlock programs found the programs seemed to reduce recidivism while the devices were installed in offenders' vehicles, but found no evidence for any effectiveness once the devices were removed.
+A systematic review and meta-analysis of studies of ignition interlock programs found the programs seemed to reduce recidivism while the devices were installed in offenders' vehicles, but found no evidence of effectiveness once the devices were removed.

-In 21 states and four California counties, all alcohol-impaired driving offenders, including first-time offenders, must install interlocks to resume driving.
-An additional 12 states (Alabama, Delaware, Florida, Maryland, Michigan, New Hampshire, New Jersey, North Carolina, Oklahoma, Texas, Wisconsin, and Wyoming) require interlocks for first-time offenders with high BACs (usually 0.15 percent or higher) and for repeat offenders, 10 states (California, Georgia, Idaho, Kentucky, Massachusetts, Mississippi, Montana, Pennsylvania, South Carolina, and Tennessee) require them only for repeat offenders, and 1 state (Nevada) only for high-BAC offenders.
+In 23 states and four California counties, all alcohol-impaired driving offenders, including first-time offenders, must install interlocks to resume driving.
+An additional 12 states (Delaware, Florida, Maryland, Michigan, New Hampshire, New Jersey, North Carolina, Oklahoma, South Carolina, Texas, Wisconsin, and Wyoming) require interlocks for first-time offenders with high BACs (usually 0.15 percent or higher) and for repeat offenders, 8 states (California, Georgia, Idaho, Kentucky, Massachusetts, Montana, Pennsylvania, and Tennessee) require them only for repeat offenders, and 1 state (Nevada) only for high-BAC offenders.
 There are four states (Iowa, North Dakota, Ohio and South Dakota) and the District of Columbia that have no mandatory interlock requirements.

 An Institute study showed that mandatory interlock laws for all offenders are effective.